WUSP (AM)

 WUSP (1550 kHz) is an AM radio station in Utica, New York.
 Programming is simulcast on WRCK 1480 kHz in Remsen, New York.
 Two FM translators also carry the programming, 95.5 MHz W238CA in Utica, relaying WUSP, and 94.1 MHz W231DZ Remsen, relaying WRCK.
-The stations are owned by the Utica Phoenix, a local alternative newspaper, and air an urban contemporary - hip hop music radio format.
+The stations are owned by the Utica Phoenix, a local alternative newspaper, and air an urban contemporary and hip hop music radio format.

+WUSP had been silent for approximately two years yet its 95.5 FM translator continued transmitting programming.
+In 2024, WUSP returned to the air but runs only five watts.

+History

-WUSP History
+WUSP

-In 1962, WBVM 1550 signed on, owned by Michael and Danial Fusco.
+In 1962, WBVM signed on, owned by Michael and Daniel Fusco.
 WBVM was named after the Blessed Virgin Mary.
-It was a 1,000 watt daytimer, required to go off the air at night to avoid interfering with CBE Windsor, Ontario, the Class I-A station on AM 1550.
+It was a 1,000 watt daytimer, required to go off the air at night to avoid interfering with CBE in Windsor, Ontario, the Class I-A station on AM 1550.